fenago/machine-learning-for-finance/lab_guides/Lab_5.md

 The order of words in a text matters.
 Therefore, we can expect higher performance if we do not just look at texts in aggregate but see them as a sequence.
-This section makes use of a lot of the techniques discussed in the previous chapter; however, here we\'re going to add a critical ingredient, word vectors.
+This section makes use of a lot of the techniques discussed in the previous lab; however, here we\'re going to add a critical ingredient, word vectors.

 Words and word tokens are categorical features.
 As such, we cannot